There will be 20 stages and a Time Trial that will count as a stage.

 The ride captain will provide cue sheets for the course and GPS routes via the club GPS library.
 Ride Captains are encouraged to put their rides on the calendar as soon as possible.

-Ride Captains will preview their course prior to the ride and verify that parking is available and does not does not affect a business.
+Ride Captains will preview their course prior to the ride and verify that parking is available and does not affect a business.
 It is highly encouraged to start in locations with restrooms available or at least nearby.

 These rides typically attract 20 to 30 riders.
 We encourage riders to ride in a pack that fit the pace they prefer to ride.
 You will find packs that span various pace levels.
 Group riding, rather than individual speed, will be rewarded this year.

 All riders will be required to sign-in at the beginning of the ride and also to sign-in at the end of the ride with your group.
 Ride Captains will leave the sign in sheet on the tire of their car for easy access for those completing the ride before the sweep.(or somewhere easily accessible and told to the group prior to starting the ride)

 leave at the same time.
 The start times are posted on the calendar.

 Any changes to the start time will the decision of the Ride Captains. (there are twenty century rides on the calendar so please plan accordingly)